harvard-nrg/scanbuddy/docs/source/user_docs.rst

 To combat subject motion and optimize data quality, motion-correcting software algorithms can be employed at the post-processing stage, as well as data deletion and imputation methods.
 However, there are instances of subject motion being severe enough to make the dataset unusable.
 This is where Scanbuddy comes in!
 Scanbuddy produces motion plots to be viewed by researchers at the time of data acquisition, appearing on screen at the conclusion of fMRI scans.
 Individual researchers will determine acceptable motion standards.
 Seeing motion plots at acquisition can help researchers decide if a scan should be re-acquired.
 You no longer have to wait until data processing to get an idea of how much your subject has or has not moved.

 Scanbuddy also provides an estimate of the Signal-to-Noise Ratio (SNR) with the motion plots to give researchers an idea of overall data quality.
 Scanbuddy does not save motion plots by default and does not store data on its host machine.
 Scanbuddy will create a new motion plot and compute a new SNR metric for every fMRI scan acquired.
-Scanbuddy currently does not support Multi-Echo BOLD imaging, though work is being done to make this feature available soon.
+Scanbuddy also supports multi-echo BOLD scans with the assumption that the second echo (TE2) time is the TE of interest.
 Scanbuddy is containerized with docker and is available on Github Container Repository.

 What You Will Need